 In fact, I’ll claim that the average online service has become safer as service providers have learned from mistakes and implemented industry best practices.1

 If anything has changed at all, it’s the breadth of available online services and the number of people using them.

 The fact is that any tool, when misused, can be dangerous.

 For example, placing sensitive information in your online email account (and only your online email account), and then not using proper security on that account, is absolutely dangerous, and always has been.
 It’s not that online email accounts are dangerous.
 The danger arises from using them improperly.

-The same is true for any online service, be it those generating the latest buzz or those you’ve been using for years.
+The same is true for any online service, be it those generating the latest buzz or those you’ve used for years.

-At this point, many folks will point out that the security breaches that we hear about are often the fault of, or related to, a problem at the provider of the service in question.
+At this point, many folks point out that security breaches are often the fault of, or related to, a problem at the provider of the service in question.